apiaryio/apiblueprint.org/source/index.md

 API Blueprint is completely open sourced under the MIT license.
 Its future is [transparent and open][roadmap].
 API Blueprint doesn't need a closed work group.
-Instead it uses the RFC process similar to Rust lang or DEP RFC processes.
+Instead it uses the RFC process similar to Rust language or Django Enhancement Proposal RFC processes.

-To contribute submit a proposals to [API Blueprint RFC repository][apibrfc].
+To contribute, submit a proposal to [API Blueprint RFC repository][apibrfc].

 ### At home on GitHub

-API Blueprint language is recognized by GitHub.
+The API Blueprint language is recognized by GitHub.
 [Search for API Blueprint][search] on GitHub using the `language:"API Blueprint"` query.

-API Blueprint media type is `text/vnd.apiblueprint` and standard file extension is `.apib`.
+The media type for API Blueprint is `text/vnd.apiblueprint`, and the standard file extension is `.apib`.
 If you use this extension your blueprints on GitHub will get syntax-highlighted.

 ### Built for better API Designs